SAP-samples/kyma-runtime-extension-samples/sample-extension-dotnet/README.md

 This sample demonstrates how to build and deploy a ASP.NET based microservice as an extension and expose the API in _SAP Cloud Platform Extension Factory, Kyma Runtime_.

+The application code is in the [sample-extension-dotnet](./sample-extension-dotnet) directory.

 ![extension](assets/extension.png)

 This sample demonstrates: